-Significance of the Sooriyanar Kovil
+Here’s the significance of the Sooriyanar Kovil:

 - Those who suffer the ill effects of Kalathara Dosham, Vivaha Paribandha Dosham, Puthra Dosham, Puthra Paribandha Dosham, Vidhya Paribandha Dosham, Udyoga Padhibandha Dosham, Surya dasai, Surya bukthi would benefit from worshipping at this temple.
-Father, Athma, physical strength, right eye, governmental largesse are the beneficial aspects of this planet.
+Also, Father, Athma, physical strength, right eye, governmental largesse are the beneficial aspects of this planet.

-- There are shrines to Kasi Vishwanath, Visalakshi and Brihaspati(Guru) within the sanctum while shrines for the other celestial bodies are located outside.
-The Kol Theertha Vinayakar shrine is considered very important.
+- There are shrines of Kasi Vishwanath, Visalakshi and Brihaspati(Guru) within the sanctum while shrines for the other celestial bodies are outside.
+The Kol Theertha Vinayakar shrine is very important.
 Malefic effects due to Dasa bukthi and gochara will be nullified by worshipping here.